matloff/fasteR/README.md

 > **abt** is longest, in terms of the number of characters.

 ## <a name="txt1"> </a> Lesson 30:  Simple Text Processing, II

+Now, let's complete our goal of producing a word count for the original text, i.e. which words appeared in the text and how many times did each one appear?

 As usual, it is a must to inspect the result, say the first 25 elements: